bgourley001/django_blog/README.md

 	- override save_model to resize image when uploading using Pillow
 	- added profile image to user posts on home page

+### List, Create, Update, Delete Posts
+	- Use django class views to implement List, Create, Update and Delete posts
+	- replace function views with class view implementations in the post templates